 For any regular visitors to this website, if you click on;

-I acknowledge the research help of Paul Simpson (Butterknowle), website assistance of Nat.
+I acknowledge the research help of Paul Simpson and Bob Dixon, the website assistance of Nat.
 Clark and patience of my wife Kathryn.

 References and sources of information have been provided where ever possible.
 Should anyone wish to use any information provided by the website then there is no objection but an acknowledgement of the source would be appreciated.